AndroidCodePathTeam-VillegasBriggsRecta/AndroidMovieManager/README.md

 * Get prices for DVDs from several retailers for price comparison
 * Search for a film by genre/year/rating
+* Send email notifications of new releases, catalog updates

 ### 2. Screen Archetypes